How to Locate and Delete Accounts Linked to Your Email Address

 • No single tool finds everything

-• Free tools can't see private data
+• Free tools cannot see private data

 Once you accept these limits, the process becomes much smoother.